kenneth-liao/kenneth-liao.github.io/_pages/about.md

 title: "About"
 permalink: /about/
 header:
-  image: "/images/taiwan-small.jpg"
+  image: "/images/taiwan-smallest.jpg"
 ---

-I'm a junior data scientist with a passion for solving intricate problems with data.
+An electrical engineer turned data scientist.